OMAILLOT/Portfolio/README.md

 # Portfolio
-This is my portfolio that i create solo
+This is my portfolio that i create solo (far from over (but don't worry))